pasbi/ommpfritt/README.md

 # ommpfritt

 *ommpfritt* or short *omm* is a free and open source vector modelling application.
-It maps the workflow of (3D) modelling tools to the 2D vector graphics world.
+It brings the workflow of (3D) modelling tools to the 2D vector graphics world.
-The design of the application encourages and supports the user to design maintainable documents, using concepts like procedural modelling and non-destructive editing.
+The design of the application encourages and supports the user to produce maintainable documents, using concepts like procedural modelling and non-destructive editing.

 The concept lies in between traditional vector graphic editors (e.g., _inkscape_), CAD applications